 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
-She teaches courses that span from the seventh-century rise of Islam to the present-day Middle East.
-Her research interests include Christian religious identity, particularly in Egypt; comparative religious practices (from pilgrimage and the veneration of saints to food customs); and women and gender in the Middle East.
-She has been awarded fellowships from the American Research Institute in Turkey, the Fulbright Foundation, the Andrew Mellon Foundation, the Gerda Henkel Foundation, the John Templeton Foundation and the University of Southern California.
-Her current book project explores the history of Christian satellite television in the Middle East (ca. 1980-present).
+Her research interests include the history of Christian religious identity in the Middle East, particularly among Egypt's Copts, as well as cross-religious practices from pilgrimage and the veneration of saints to food customs and the use of varied media.
+She has been awarded fellowships from the Fulbright Foundation, the Gerda Henkel Foundation, the John Templeton Foundation, and the National Endowment for the Humanities, among others.
+Her current book project explores the history of Christian television in the Middle East (ca. 1980-present).

-Coptic Christianity in Ottoman Egypt (Oxford University Press, 2011; paperback forthcoming 2015)
+Coptic Christianity in Ottoman Egypt (Oxford University Press, 2011; paperback 2015)

 Satellite Ministries: The Rise of Christian Television in the Middle East (in progress).